Skip to main content

 Overview

-The Learning Management System (LMS) Study is a University-wide initiative to measure the efficacy of and satisfaction with the University LMS.
 Our current LMS is called Courses (powered by Sakai).
-While Courses remains an active and useful platform, it is important for Pepperdine to periodically assess its learning management system for future growth and improvement.
-We want to provide our students, faculty, and staff with a feature-rich solution for traditional, hybrid, and online teaching formats.
-To this end, the Technology & Learning team routinely partners with our faculty and University leadership to assess the community's satisfaction with the Courses LMS, generate ideas to improve the platform, and facilitate comparisons with alternate systems.
+While Courses remains a useful platform, it is important for us to periodically assess our primary learning management system for its future growth and improvement.
+To this end, the Technology & Learning team routinely partners with our faculty and University leadership to evaluate the community's satisfaction with the LMS, generate ideas to improve the platform, and facilitate comparisons with alternate systems.

 Background